klgraham/watershed/README.md

 ## Usage

-Look at the code in distributions.clj.
-There are straightforward examples.
+Look at the code in examples.clj.

 ## License